-A few years ago, my dog Rosie was diagnosed with cancer.
+A few years ago, our dog got sick.

 Knowing there was no way to stop the natural progression of the disease, I was focused on just one thing:

-Making Rosie’s remaining years as enjoyable as possible.
+Making Rosie’s last few years as comfortable as possible.

 So, I began researching all kinds of treatments, home remedies, and more.